michael-nabil/Java-course-system/README.md

 # Course System

-# this is a java course system that has a File System, that contains:
+# this is a java course system that has a File System, and contains these modules:

 1- an admin.
 2- Instructors.